 Customer service expectations are higher than ever before.
 Today, consumers view your standard of service as a key differentiator in their decision to work with your brand over its competitors.
-In fact, 96% of customers claim customer service is "important" when determining their loyalty to a brand.
+In fact, more than 50% of customers purchase more from companies that they believe provide outstanding customer service.

-That means you can't stand still when it comes to the service you provide.
-You must keep innovating and improving to keep consumers happy, as well as stay on top of the latest customer service trends.
-It's important to understand how the sector is evolving if you want to stay ahead of the curve.
+Given that, businesses can't be lax about the service they provide.
+You must keep innovating and improving to keep consumers happy and stay on top of the latest customer service trends.
+That said, it's essential to understand how the sector is evolving if you want to stay ahead of the curve.